Nat Mayer Shapiro: The Bible: An Atheist’s Perspective

 The Exodus series comprises seven acrylic paintings on canvas executed in Paris in 1966–1967, depicting scenes from the Bible of the Israelites’ exodus from Egypt.
 A monochrome palette eliminates color and depth, focusing attention on line and form.
 Subtle references to Kabbalistic texts testify to Shapiro's knowledge of the religious legacy, despite his avowed atheism.
 (See Worshipping False Gods, opposite.)

 (Exodus) Worshipping False Gods.
 Acrylic on canvas, 1966–1967.

 In 1998, in New York, Shapiro crafted a second biblical series of 32 acrylic paintings on canvas: Genesis, a playful rendering of the beginnings of humanity and of the Jewish people.
 In the same vein, the painting The Dictation – Moses on Mount Sinai – Les fesses de Dieu (opposite), presents Moses receiving the Tables of the Law.
 Echoing the Bible's edict that Moses not see the face of God, Shapiro paints God from the back, playfully accentuating his bare behind.

 The Dictation – Moses on Mount Sinai – Les fesses de Dieu.
 Oil on canvas, 1969.

 If Shapiro could poke fun at the Hebrew Bible, he could also express the darkness of the Jewish experience.
 He was deeply affected by the Old Jewish Cemetery in Prague, an area of less than two hectares in which 12,000 gravestones rest on more than 100,000 bodies, buried in layers.
 Shapiro produced seven paintings and works on paper inspired by this 15th century site.

 Kites

 Begun in 1979, the Kites series comprises 39 works, both paintings and assemblages.

-Soaring through the sky, kites embody childlike joy and a wandering spirit.

-Here these modest playthings become the locus of a novel geometrical investigation.
-Riding a gust of wind, they ascend ever further and higher.

 (Kites) Red, White and Blue Kite.
 NMS-0187 Acrylic on styrofoam and wood; undated.

 Night Kites (opposite) depicts several kites against the background of a night-blue sky.
 Slight variations create the illusion of moving triangles, reminiscent of Kandinsky’s use of angular lines, basic geometric shapes and bold, contrasting colors.
 True to form, Shapiro references the Russian artist's existentialism through an object of whimsy.

 (Kites) Night Kites.
 Acrylic, gouache and gauze collage on paper, 1998.